 • A sound system and radio with a connection to the in-house recording studio (yes, an actual recording studio).

 The full bathroom was a major bonus on this rainy travel day.
-The room is fully equipped for blissful relaxation: salts, hair, and skincare products with slightly offensive but very entertaining names.
-For example.
-“Aromatic picnic [soap] for your dirty hands”.
+The room is fully equipped for blissful relaxation.
+You will find salts, hair, and skincare products with slightly offensive but very entertaining names.
+For example, “Aromatic picnic [soap] for your dirty hands”.
+There is also a standard heat pack included which I am sad to say, I have had to use on one of the trips.

 During my latest visit this fall I decided to try a different room, Libertine 25.
 This room is slightly bigger (269 sq ft versus 204 sq ft in Libertine 19) and has a smaller bathroom with a cozy shower.
-There is a spacious sitting area or space for luggage, and two large windows looking at the city streets.
+There is a spacious sitting area and a good amount of space for luggage.
+The two large windows look out at the city streets which I’m a huge fan of.
+I find not being able to see the door from the bed a nice bonus which often comes with the larger room.

 The only downside of this hotel really is the tiny bathroom sinks and lack of counter space for all your bath amenities.